 In order for the body to maintain homeostasis, 11 major organ systems are constantly at work: circulatory, respiratory, urinary, reproductive, integumentary, skeletal, muscular, nervous, endocrine, lymphatic and digestive.
-Combined, these systems do everything from circulate blood and filter oxygen to promote muscle recovery after a strenuous workout.
+Combined, these systems do everything from circulating blood and filtering oxygen to promoting muscle recovery after a strenuous workout.
 However, in addition to these major organ systems, we also have an endocannabinoid system (ECS).
-While it is lesser known, the ECS is involved in establishing and maintaining optimal human health.
+While it is lesser-known, the ECS is involved in establishing and maintaining optimal human health.

 Benefits of CBD